grafana/tempo/docs/sources/tempo/configuration/parquet.md

 [version: v2]
 ```

-To re-enable the default Parquet format, remove block version option from the Storage section of the configuration file.
+To re-enable the default `vParquet2` format, remove the block version option from the Storage section of the configuration file or set the option to `vParquet2`.

 ## Parquet configuration parameters